 CICADA (Centre for Indigenous Conservation and Development Alternatives) targets the conceptual and practical potential of Indigenous peoples’ collective life projects to generate innovative regimes of environmental protection and alternative visions of development.
-We bring together the projects of sixty-two academic co-investigators and collaborators, representing great depth and experience in partnered research with Indigenous partners globally.
-Particular regional comparative emphasis is placed on the Americas, East Africa, and Australia.
+We bring together the projects of more than seventy academic co-investigators and collaborators, representing great depth and experience in partnered research with Indigenous partners globally.
+Particular regional comparative emphasis is placed on the Americas, Africa and Australia.
 Our research program is structured by five conceptual and two methodological research themes.

 Through CICADA, several projects and programs now join forces to generate perspective on conservation and development in Indigenous contexts globally.
 CICADA is composed of 5 distinct research programs, each with multiple research projects.
 Several independent projects also participate in CICADA.
 CICADA projects are organized along seven thematic axes and four geographic regions.
 Visiting professorships and collaboration with governmental and non-governmental organisations have further enriched our collaborative ties and conceptual underpinnings.